django-chili/django-chili/docs/source/index.rst

    :end-before: overview_end

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to install the project.

 .. note::